Canadian Air Force Award

 USE OF MANOO AND JEAN GURJAR LEGACY SCHOLARSHIP

-There will be an annual open call for applications, requiring use of a specific Manoo and Jean Gurjar Legacy Fund Application Form, deadline for submission is August 4, 2017.
+There will be an annual open call for applications, requiring the use of a specific Manoo and Jean Gurjar Legacy Fund Application Form, the deadline for submission is August 4, 2017.

 WSWC shall appoint a panel of three members who will be tasked with reviewing applications and selecting the 2 recipients of the Manoo and Jean Gurjar Legacy consistent with the above criteria.
 The recipient will be announced in attendance at the closing banquet of the annual Canadian Water Ski Championships